-In order to buy a home, you may require borrowing money from a lender.
-Often this process can appear complex, but in fact, there are only some basic things you need to take into consideration.
+In order to buy a home, you’ll probably need to borrow money from a lender.
+This process can often seem complex and daunting, but, in fact, there are only some basic things you need to know.

 By creating an account you agree to our terms & conditions.